 What Is Springboard?

-The Springboard+ initiative in higher education offers free courses at certificate, degree and masters level in areas where there are identified employment opportunities in the Irish economy.
+The Springboard+ initiative in higher education offers free courses at certificate, degree, and master’s levels in areas with identified employment opportunities in the Irish economy.
 It is co-funded by the Irish government and the European Social Fund.

-Essentially the aim is to help people transition into industries where there are significant employment opportunities.
+The aim is to help people transition into industries with significant employment opportunities.

 Who Is Eligible?

-For full details, you should check eligibility directly on Springboard’s own eligibility page.
+For full details, check eligibility directly on Springboard’s eligibility page.

-The following are some rough criteria to help you begin.
-Eligibility to apply for courses in 2017/18 academic year are subject to the applicant meeting all requirements, e.g. academic requirements:
+Here are some rough criteria to help you get started.
+Eligibility for courses in the 2017/18 academic year requires meeting all requirements, including academic qualifications:

-• who wish to take a course in the manufacturing sector (e.g. Bio-pharma or medical devices technology)
+• Those seeking courses in the manufacturing sector (e.g., biopharma or medical devices technology)

-Please note: if you have taken a Springboard Course in the last two years, you are not eligible to take up a Springboard place during the 2017/18 Academic Year, unless you are moving up an academic level ie. from a Level 6 to a Level 7 Certificate.
+Please note: If you have taken a Springboard course in the last two years, you are not eligible for a Springboard place in the 2024/25 academic year unless you are progressing to a higher academic level (e.g., from Level 6 to Level 7).

 Still Unsure as to Whether or Not You Are Eligible?

-Email your CV to sinead.creaner@getreskilled.com along with the answers to the following questions:
+Email your CV to sinead.creaner@getreskilled.com along with answers to the following questions:

-2. Are you receiving a social welfare payment, if so which payment or are you signing for credits?
+2. Are you receiving a social welfare payment?
+If so, which payment, or are you signing for credits?

 3. Where do you live?